The cereal that best of all manages to swell and ferment (from the Latin "fervere", to boil, commonly called "bump up") is wheat.

 Usually the flour used to make bread is a mixture of some varieties of grains, to have a good and fragrant success.

 Wheat is divided into two categories: soft wheat and durum wheat.
-The soft wheat is the most used for baking and all baked products, while durum wheat is used in particular for making pasta.
-The "hard" type wheat bread cannot lift, it remains more compact, "heavier" which does not prevent it from being very tasty.
+Soft wheat is the most used for bread making and all bakery products, while durum wheat is used in particular for making pasta.
+The "hard" type wheat bread cannot rise, it remains more compact, "heavier" this does not prevent it from being very tasty.

 As we said, the leavening capacity of the bakery products depends on a component of wheat, gluten, made up of two proteins: glutenin and gliadin.
 The soft wheat bread, of the suitable varieties, can "rise" because it has a consistent gluten, in such proportions (10-15%) as to make the whole dough rise.
 All other cereals that contain gluten have this component in a smaller quantity, so they give more compact loaves less leavened (this does not mean that they are less good).
 The most striking example is rye bread, very heavy, but besides being tasty it is very digestible and nutritious.

-Since bread has existed, "leavening" has always been made with "sourdough" also called "sourdough".
-This traditional bread was made only with whole wheat flour and not with refined flour.
+Since bread has existed, "leavening" has always been done with "sour dough" also known as "sourdough".
+This traditional bread was made only with wholemeal flour and not with refined flour.
 How is "sourdough" obtained?
-Take about ten glass bowls in which you put flour and water and knead creating a soft dough.
+You take a dozen glass bowls in which you put flour and water and knead to create a soft dough.
 They are placed on a table and left there.
-In the air there are ferments (bacteria exactly) and having a little patience, one settles and begins to ferment a dough, which swells and begins to smell a little acid.
-Subsequently, this mixture must be worked often for at least three days, in order to have a sourdough to use.
-It is not a very simple thing but it works.
+In the air there are enzymes (bacteria exactly) and having a little patience, one settles and begins to ferment a dough, which swells and begins to smell of a little acid.
+Subsequently, this mixture must be worked frequently for at least three days, in order to have a sourdough to use.
+It's not a very simple thing but it works.

-Given the difficulty in preparing sourdough, to start making home-made bread again, it is an excellent opportunity to meet and meet with other people and make new friends, for one simple reason: to have sourdough from those who already make bread .
-Giving the sourdough is a reason to give birth to new knowledge and friendships and becomes an opportunity for an exchange of information to improve the baking. (in this regard, follow the Corvelva meeting calendars https://www.corvelva.it/eventi.html: at the venue we make at least one baking course per month, an opportunity to meet, exchange, during which the sourdough is also given to the participants!)
+Given the difficulty in preparing sourdough, to start making bread at home again, it is an excellent opportunity to meet and meet other people and make new friends, for a simple reason: to have sourdough from those who already make bread. .
+Giving sourdough is a reason to give birth to new acquaintances and friendships and becomes an opportunity for an exchange of information to improve bread making. (in this regard, follow the Corvelva meeting calendars https://www.corvelva.it/eventi.html: at the venue we make at least one baking course per month, an opportunity to meet, exchange, during which the sourdough is also given to the participants!)

-Bread has a very ancient history: the Egyptians already knew it 3500 years ago, and historical research seems to have prepared about fifty types.
-Bread was also used in the Hellenic civilization in the 200th century BC, indeed it was a common food, much appreciated also for the variety of the seventy types on the market.
-In Italy the bread arrived late, after millennia of spelled and barley polenta, the famous "puls".
-The Romans learned of this food when they conquered Greece, and brought it to Rome, around XNUMX BC.
-The success was remarkable, so much so that it became a common everyday food.
-The fact that it is a food that can be transported easily and just as easily lends itself to being seasoned to become a meal, decisive for the remarkable spread of bread.
-In this way, in fact, he supplanted the traditional and popular polenta.
+Bread has a very ancient history: the Egyptians already knew it 3500 years ago, and from historical research it seems they prepared about fifty types.
+Even in the Hellenic civilization in the fifth century BC bread was used, indeed it was a common food, much appreciated also for the variety of the seventy types on the market.
+In Italy the bread arrived late, after millennia of spelled and barley polente, the famous "puls".
+The Romans learned of this food when they conquered Greece, and brought it to Rome, around 200 BC.
+Success was remarkable, so much so that it became a common everyday food.
+The fact of being a food that can be transported easily and just as easily lends itself to being seasoned to become a meal is decisive for the considerable spread of bread.
+In this way, in fact, it supplanted the traditional and popular polenta.

-At that time the daily consumption of bread per person was on average 900 gr.
-Precisely in that period, in Rome, own and real bakeries were born with home delivery of the bread included.
-The use of bread today has had a drastic drop, with a consumption of 100-150 gr per day, including wasted and unsold.
+At that time, the daily consumption of bread per person was on average 900 g.
+At that time, in Rome, their own real bakeries were born, including home delivery of bread.
+The use of bread nowadays has dropped dramatically, with consumption of 100-150 grams per day, including wasted and unsold bread.
 We will find out why later.

 What was the bread of the past and how can it be recreated?
-It was a mixture of flour and water with the addition of salt and "sourdough", cooked in a wood oven at decreasing temperature.
-It might seem simple, but in reality it is a real art.
-Art that until a few years ago all women knew and made, in order to have a genuine and nutritious food for them and the whole family.
-Now we have arrived at the bread industry which has nothing of art, we have forgotten about this very important tradition and with it our roots.
-Those who forget traditions and roots also lose contact with the subtle knowledge of "everything".
+It was a mixture of flour and water with the addition of salt and "sourdough", cooked in a wood oven at a decreasing temperature.
+It would seem a simple thing, but in reality it is a real art.
+Art that until a few years ago all women knew and created, in order to have a genuine and nutritious food for them and the whole family.
+Now we have arrived at the bread industry that has nothing of art, we have forgotten this very important tradition and with it our roots.
+Whoever forgets traditions and roots also loses contact with the subtle knowledge of "everything".